sanand0/prompts/fragments.md

 Did you fully address both the letter AND spirit of my question?
 List any shortcuts taken, corners cut, or ways you optimized for appearing correct rather than being correct.
 What did I actually want vs what you provided?

+## LinkedIn Post

+Max 3,000 characters (ideally less than 2,000).
+The first 200 characters should engage the reader honestly.
+(The aim is not to get clicks, but to entertain and educate - so it's perfectly fine to give the full answer upfront.)

+## Sketchnote

+Draw this as a visually rich and intricately detailed, funny, sketchnote.

 ## Handling ambiguity